After completing this part of the tutorial, you will be able to calculate individual privacy risks for continuous variables by utilizing k-anonymity.

 We also get information on k-anonymity of the combinations of these categorial variables: Currently, all observations breach 3- and 5-anonymity.
 There are only two persons in our dataset who share the same gender, age, education, plz, and years_in_job; therefore, our dataset also breaches 2-anonymity.
 99% of participants are unique, meaning they have a unique combination on these demographic variables.

 Upon closer inspection, these entries are IDs 94 and 122, who share many demographic details: both are 18 years old, live in Munich at postal code 80636, and have a high school degree.
-If I knew my male, 18-year-old friend living at 80636 had participated in this study, I could not identify him based on a combination of thes data points alone.
-However, if I knew his job title, I could still identify him.
+If I knew my male, 18-year-old friend living at 80636 had participated in this study, I could not identify him based on a combination of these data points alone.
+However, if I knew his exact income, I could still identify him.
 Let’s keep this in mind for further analyses.

 This means that we currently do not reach any level of k-anonymity, since every other person has a unique combination.